Stutchbury/Manualmatic-Pendant/Hardware/wiring/README.md

 The 'bridge' for the configurable button row holds the Teeensy in place at the centre but probably better to push all the Molexes onto the Teensy pins before attaching the display.

-The wiring check has now moved to 'Software': [test_pendant_wiring](https://github.com/Stutchbury/Manualmatic-Pendant/tree/main/Software/PlatformIO/pendant/ManualmaticWiringCheck)
+The wiring check has now moved to 'Software': [ManualmaticWiringCheck](https://github.com/Stutchbury/Manualmatic-Pendant/tree/main/Software/PlatformIO/pendant/ManualmaticWiringCheck)

-This is a PlatformIO 'sketch' that will enable you to check everything is wired as expected.
+This is a PlatformIO 'sketch' that will enable you to check everything is wired as expected, including the display and touchscreen.

 The schematic is [here](manulmatic-schematic.pdf).